bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 14, 15: The Minimum Spanning Tree (MST)
 _November 27-December 8_

 Another fundamental problem on graphs is computing a MST.
-We discuss a couple of properties of MSTs which will get us intuition for how to compute an MST efficiently.
+We discuss some properties of MSTs which will get us intuition for how to compute an MST efficiently.
 We'll glance at two well-known algorithms, Prim's and Kruskal's, which are both greedy algorithms much in the spirit of Dijkstra.
 Their correctness follows from a neat result